Rules FAQ (Frequently Asked Questions)

 Does Hawaii county as a state and country?

 How about a wire antenna in a tree for a mobile?

-A) We didn't write a lot of rules about multi-single, just that there is a category for stations with multiple operators (or a single op using packet).
+A) We didn't write a lot of rules about multi-single, just that there is a category for stations with multiple operators.
 Use the "standard" rules for multi-single - ten minutes between band changes would be fine (as in CQWW), even six per hour (as in ARRLDX).
 As for a second transmitter on another band for multipliers, that's fine.

 A) We put together a list of 5-character abbreviations because there are several counties with the same names in different states.
 A couple of software programs couldn't handle a 5-charcter abbreviation so we also added an optional 3-character listing for specific logging programs.
 On the air, and in logs, we prefer that you use the 5-character abbreviation.